 - Whiplash (CAD Syndrome)

 Neck pain and back pain are the most common physical complaints in the United States today equally affecting men and women.
 All income levels or occupations are also equally affected.
 Most episodes of back pain and neck pain are single incident events, but occasionally they become chronic and repetitive problems.
 Fortunately, a wide range of treatments are available for individuals who are experiencing back pain and neck pain.

-The following information will give you an overview of treatments offered to patients at Palomar Pain Management Center.
+The following information will give you an overview of treatments offered to patients at Palomar Spine & Pain.
 These include but are not limited to:

 - Medical Acupuncture